 The Namib-Naukluft National Park falls below the 100 mm median annual rainfall isohyet and much of it is below the 50 mm isohyet with high evaporation rates and low rainfall.
 Sporadic rain falls mainly from January to March.
-Temperatures are generally moderate (average minimum and maximum temperatures during the coldest and hottest months respectively reflecting a range of 7-32°C), fog is frequent and wind is a dominant feature (Ministry of Environment and Tourism, 2013).
-Prevailing wind is from the south-west and north east, with an average of 3.2 metres per second (m/s) (refer to Error!
-Reference source not found.).
+Temperatures are generally moderate (average minimum and maximum temperatures during the coldest and hottest months respectively reflecting a range of 7-32°C), fog is frequent and the wind is a dominant feature (Ministry of Environment and Tourism, 2013).
+The prevailing wind is from the west to northeast, with an average of 3.2 metres per second (m/s) (refer to Figure 3).